fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp5-m3-exercise-implement-async-tasks.md

 ---
 lab:
     title: 'Exercise - Implement asynchronous tasks'
-    description: 'Learn how reduce performance bottlenecks and improve app responsiveness by implementing tasks asynchronously and in parallel.'
+    description: 'Learn how to improve app responsiveness by converting synchronous methods into asynchronous tasks, and how to reduce performance bottlenecks in your apps by running asynchronous tasks in parallel.'
 ---

 # Serialize and deserialize JSON files